AMENDED AND RESTATED

 The National MPS Society exists to cure, support, and advocate for MPS and ML.

 Our vision is to be recognized as the global leader in MPS and ML research funding and support for those impacted by MPS and ML.

 ARTICLE III MEMBERSHIP

-Members shall be persons having satisfied annual dues requirements as established and published by the Board of Directors, and shall be entitled to vote on all matters coming before the membership.
+Members shall be persons having satisfied registration requirements as established and published by the Board of Directors, and shall be entitled to vote on all matters coming before the membership.
 Each Member shall have one vote.
-Dues shall be waived for individuals 18 years of age or older who are affected with an MPS or related disease and are residents of the United States.

 Section 2.
 Meetings

 The Society will hold at least one annual membership meeting during the calendar year.
 The committees or work groups of the Society will conduct meetings as necessary.
 All membership meetings of the Society are public and shall be preceded by a 30-day notice to the membership of the meeting.